way2coder/way2coder.github.io/_pages/Music.md

-{% for post in site.learning reversed %}
+{% for post in site.music reversed %}
   {% include archive-single.html %}
 {% endfor %}